Distributed Data You Can Afford

 The Legacy Strikes Back

 Technical debt is a product of the whole of legacy IT, not just software.
 It is the key problem for all mid to large organizations today.
 But Legacy is not just a technical issue.
 There are also legacy people and legacy thinking.
-Soft skills are required.
+Soft skills are required to manage them, people.

 Legacy technologies have been all selected, evaluated, and paid for by someone.
 If that “someone” is still around you are bound to have “legacy issues”.
 Legacy data syncing technologies are costing millions.
 And there are still, a lot of people making a good living from them.
 Gradual socio-economical migration from Legacy Data Systems to almost free (compared to legacy) and obviously better P2P Distributed Data Systems is not going to be easy.